ttutisani/Xunit.Gherkin.Quick/datatable-argument.md

 Notes:
 - `DataTable` is a simple class which has rows and cells.
 Each cell has a value of type `String`.
 You will need to convert the values into your desired destination types.
-- First row of the received `DataTable` instance is a header row.
-Unless you are interested in the column names, you will be skipping this row most of the time (`dataTable.Rows.Skip(1)`).
+- First row of the received `DataTable` instance is a header row (at least in this example).
+Unless you are interested in the column names (or unless you don't put column names into the first row), you will be skipping this row most of the time (`dataTable.Rows.Skip(1)`).
 - `DataTable` argument needs to be placed after those arguments which receive values from regex groups (matching parentherses) in the method attribute.
 That's why `DataTable` is placed after `int inputCount` argument in the above example - `inputCount` has a matching regex group expression in the `Given` attribute - "(\d+)".